uea-teaching/computing-principles/lectures/analysis1/analysis1.md

 > An *asymptote* is a line that a curve approaches, as it heads towards infinity
 <!-- .element: class="fragment" -->

+Note: just for sake of keeping you informed.
+The emphasis is this is an UPPER BOUND.

 --